accalina/docker-odoo-16/README.md

 # Change ownership from root to current user (to allow edit files)
 $ sudo chown $(id -u):$(id -g) -R ./addons

+# Activate the developer option
+- go to the home menu (top left icon) and choose `Settings`
+- on `Developer Tools` section choose `Activate the developer mode`

+# Activate selected Addon
+- go to the home menu (top left icon) again and choose `Apps`
+- click on `Update Apps List` then click update
+- Deselect the apps filter and type your module name on search bar
+- click on `activate`

+# Code your addon
+- use your code editor to edit the addon located on `./addons/<your addon name>`
+- then go to the home menu (top left icon) again and choose `Apps`
+- find your addon, click the 3 dots, and click upgrade

+# run the addon model
+$ docker-compose restart odoo16
 ```